Areas Of Care

 Dementia Care

-Dementia is a condition which involves loss of memory, language, problem-solving and other thinking abilities that are severe enough to interfere with daily life.
+Dementia is a condition which involves loss of memory, language, problem-solving and other cognitive abilities that are severe enough to interfere with daily life.

-These changes trigger a decline in thinking skills, also known as cognitive abilities, severe enough to impair daily life and independent function.
+These changes trigger a decline in cognitive abilities, severe enough to impair daily life and independent function.
 They also affect behaviour, feelings and relationships.

 • Memory loss